localytics/serverless-slackbot-scaffold/template/README.md

 ## Development

-This project uses the `localytics-slack` node module found here: <https://github.com/localytics/localytics-slack>.
+This project uses the `lambda-slack-router` node module found here: <https://github.com/localytics/lambda-slack-router>.
 For documentation on how to add subcommands to the router, see the README.

 ## Configuration